samborambo/turnkey-dtech-demo-2016/README.md

 NOTES:

-Remember that all .sh shell script need the executable bit   -> chmod +x <script>.sh We have included a MQTT-SPY in the distribution for ease We would expect you to install chrome per instructions in the wiki for the web page to automatically startup We have a shell script called fetch.sh that will grab the new target files is you choose to build the system from the code base.
+Remember that all .sh shell script need the executable bit   -> chmod +x <script>.sh We have included a MQTT-SPY in the distribution for ease in observing publish and subscribe traffic.
+We would expect you to install chrome per instructions in the wiki for the web page to automatically startup.
+We have a shell script called fetch.sh that will grab the new target files you choose for building the system from the code base.